-Also known as end-of-life care, hospice care provides comfort and support to help maintain the quality of life for those of advanced age or with terminal illnesses.
-This care focuses on pain relief and comfort for both the patient and their family.
-Instead of attempting to treat the underlying illness, staff at hospice care facilities treat the patient and their symptoms, letting the individual spend their last days as comfortably as possible.
+Also known as end-of-life care, hospice care provides comfort and support for those of advanced age or with terminal illnesses who are in their final days.
+This type of care focuses on pain relief and comfort for both the patient and their family.

 Hospice care provides holistic support for a patient’s physical, spiritual and emotional needs, as well as emotional support for their family.

 Both in-home and inpatient hospice services offer symptom management, emotional support, counseling services and spiritual care with a religious leader of your choice.
-Hospice care also includes support for caregivers and family members, including respite care, family meetings and bereavement support.
+Hospice care also includes respite care, family meetings and bereavement support for family members.

 - Bathing and dressing assistance